anasaitcheikh/SchoolManagement/README.md

 # My School

 My School is a digital space for school management.
-The project in divides in two parts: the backend side and the frontend side.
+The project is divide in two parts: the backend side and the frontend side.
 It contains three kinds of actors: Headmaster, Teacher, Student and resources related to the laters such as classes, classrooms, subjects.

 Please: You can check the joined documention for further details.